 Only a handful of people know the exact recipe used to make Lea & Perrins – it’s kept firmly under lock and key by Heinz as a trade secret.
 Trade secrets can be a notoriously difficult area of IP to manage, but they can offer huge benefits and rewards for a business.

-Nigel Dickie is the Director of Corporate and Government Affairs at Heinz Europe.
+Nigel Dickie is the Director of Corporate and Government Affairs at Heinz EMEA (Europe Middle East and Africa).
 He sees this trade secret as a vital part of the company’s IP portfolio.

 It’s a difficult area as it relies on people to keep information confidential.
 You need to have procedures and contractual safeguards in place.
 This will ensure the secret is only disclosed to those who have a real ‘need to know’ and not inadvertently disclosed to others